New self-serve pricingLearn more

 Author: Stytch Team

 At Stytch we help developers create secure, defensible user authentication.
 Developers call our API to authenticate their endusers and prevent fraud and abuse on their applications.
-We route api request activity into our Snowflake data warehouse to enable our team to track and monitor the growth of our product suite.
+We route API request activity into our Snowflake data warehouse to enable our team to track and monitor the growth of our product suite.

 Data flows from our application into Snowflake for batch analytics.